Made in Timeland

-Made in Timeland is the nineteenth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 5 March 2022 on Flightless, KGLW and ATO.
-Produced by Stu Mackenzie, the album consists of two fifteen-minute long tracks, each taking one side of the record.
+Made in Timeland is the nineteenth studio album by Australian psychedelic rock band King Gizzard & the Lizard Wizard, released on 5 March 2022 on Flightless in Australia, ATO in the U.S., and self-released in Europe.
+Produced by Stu Mackenzie, the album consists of two fifteen-minute-long tracks, each taking one side of the record.

 The album was originally planned to be an exclusive vinyl-only release, given to the attendees of the band's Timeland Festival on 31 December 2021.
 The festival was ultimately cancelled and the album was instead given a full physical release in March 2022, with digital versions becoming available on 11 October 2022.

 The band's 22nd album, Laminated Denim, released later in 2022, features an anagram of Made in Timeland as its title, and is described by the band as a "spiritual successor" to the album - and was released the day after Made in Timeland's digital release.

 Background and recording

 The album consists of two 15 minute long tracks, each taking one side of the record.
 Both tracks consist of several short sections and feature a consistent clicking sound at a tempo of 60 BPM (much like a clock ticking), which carries on through the album.
 The album began production as intermission music for King Gizzard's three-hour marathon live shows, originally scheduled to be played in mid-2020.
 Eventually, frontman Stu Mackenzie decided it would be fun to expand the project into a full album.
 The recording process was done via a series of vignettes, each individually created and recorded by one member of the band.
 These vignettes were then later presented to the band as a whole for additional expansion and overdubs, with Mackenzie then responsible for taking all of these original ideas and combining them together into one overall piece.

 On 29 April and 30 November 2020, the band did two AMAs on Reddit.
 The username used for both was MadeInTimeland.
 During the November AMA, when asked about an idea they had that never panned out, Lucas Harwood answered "Timeland".

 On 23 November 2021, the proposed Timeland festival was announced.
 A New Year's Eve festival, the two-night event was due to be held at Our Friend's Farm in Tallarook, between 31 December and 2 January.
 On 17 December, the band teased the release of their 19th full-length album, Made in Timeland, which was expected to be available at the festival.
-However on 30 December, the day it was scheduled, the festival was cancelled, citing COVID-19 concerns.
+However, on 30 December, the day it was scheduled, the festival was cancelled, citing COVID-19 concerns.